reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 In this lab, you will complete the following:

-- Exercise 1: Create HTTP Web Hook Logic App that sends an email
+- Task 1: Create a Logic App resource in the Azure portal
+- Task 2: Configure Your Logic App
-- Exercise 2: Configure Azure IoT Hub Event Subscription
+- Task 3: Configure Azure IoT Hub Event Subscription
-- Exercise 3: Test Your Logic App with New Devices
+- Task 4: Test Your Logic App with New Devices

 ## Architecture Diagram

 ![Lab 9 Architecture](media/LAB_AK_09-architecture.png)

-## Exercise 1: Create HTTP Web Hook Logic App that sends an email

-Azure Logic Apps is a cloud service that helps you schedule, automate, and orchestrate tasks, business processes, and workflows when you need to integrate apps, data, systems, and services across enterprises or organizations.

-In this exercise, you will create a new Azure Logic App that will be triggered via an HTTP Web Hook, then send an email using an Outlook.com email address.

 ### Task 1: Create a Logic App resource in the Azure portal